programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Install R and RStudio

 Once you have collected your data (or downloaded the sample dataset directly from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/text-mining-youtube-comments) on the _Programming Historian_ Github repository), the next step to text mining YouTube comment data is to prepare the R programming workspace.
-R is an open-source coding language with more available statistical algorithms than many proprietary softwares.
+R is an open-source coding language with more available statistical algorithms than most proprietary software.

 This lesson was written for R version 4.3.2 (but should work with newer versions).
 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/).
 Make sure you select the installer corresponding to your computer’s operating system – if needed, you can refer to Taryn Dewar’s lesson [R Basics with Tabular Data](https://programminghistorian.org/lessons/r-basics-with-tabular-data), which covers how to install R and become familiar with it.